 You can select a Target Risk Option that reflects a level of investment risk (aggressive, moderately aggressive, growth, moderate, moderately conservative, conservative) with which you are comfortable.
 In the Target Risk Options, the risk profile is set and does not change overtime.
-Because the Target Risk Option's risk profile is fixed throughout the life of your investment, the target asset allocation will not shift unless you direct us to move your assets to another Investment Option.
+Because the Target Risk Option's risk profile is fixed throughout the life of your investment, your asset allocation will not shift unless you direct us to move your assets to another Investment Option.
 Please note that there are limitations on your ability to move assets from one Investment Option to another.
-(Please see Maintaining the Account.)
+(Please see Maintaining the Account starting on page 33.)

 Each Target Risk Option invests in multiple Underlying Investments.
-The objectives, strategies and principal risks of the Underlying Investments in the Target Risk Options are discussed in Investment Option Descriptions and Underlying Investment Descriptions.
+The objectives, strategies and principal risks of the Underlying Investments in the Target Risk Options are discussed in Investment Option Descriptions and Underlying Investment Descriptions starting on pages 52 and 59, respectively.